GSA/cio.gov-redo/_pages/about/meetings-and-operations.md

 subtitle: How We Work
 layout: page
 permalink: /about/operations/
+description: The CIO Council hosts monthly meetings with CIOs, Chief Information Security Officers, or their designated representatives.
+Key topics of discussion include CIO Council priorities.
 ---
 ## Operations
 The CIO Council hosts monthly meetings with CIOs, Chief Information Security Officers (CISOs), or their designated representatives.
 Key topics of discussion include CIO Council priorities.
 Members also discuss best practices and how to overcome hurdles related to [IT policy and priorities]({{ site.baseurl }}/policies-and-priorities/).